LLM Trainer: Automated Robotic Data Generation via Demonstration Augmentation using LLMs: Methods

-Practically, we evaluate this by sampling a large number ($m$) of success rates from each of the $n$ arms, then fitting a Beta distribution to the resulting $n \cdot m$ samples.
+Practically, we evaluate this by sampling a large number ($m$) of success rates from each of the $n$ annotations, then fitting a Beta distribution to the resulting $n \cdot m$ samples.

 To evaluate the estimated value of a Thompson sampling rollout $\mathbb{E}_{T}(\mathcal{P})$, we use a brute-force large-number approximation.
-We begin by sampling $k$ sets of discrete probabilities from the arm success rate distributions (the beta distributions for each arm used for Thompson Sampling).
+We begin by sampling $k$ sets of discrete probabilities from the annotation success rate distributions (the beta distributions for each annotation used for Thompson Sampling).
 For each of these $k$ sets, we run a virtual Thompson Sampling rollout for $T$ iterations, using the $k$ sampled probability sets as ground-truth success rates.
-If we are evaluating a newly generated arm, then the success probability for the arm is sampled from the arm prior distribution (equation \ref{eq:arm_prior}), and the arm is initialized with 1 success and 0 failures (since for a newly generated arm to be used, its first pull must be successful).
-When determining if a new arm should be added, we need to run three of these rollouts: $\mathbb{E}_{T}(\mathcal{P})$, $\mathbb{E}_{T-1}(\mathcal{P})$, and $\mathbb{E}_{T-1}(\mathcal{P}\cup \{p_{\text{new}}\})$.
+If we are evaluating a newly generated annotation, then the success probability is sampled from the prior distribution (equation \ref{eq:arm_prior}), and the annotation is initialized with 1 success and 0 failures (since for a newly generated annotation to be used, its first pull must be successful).
+When determining if a new annotation should be added, we need to run three of these rollouts: $\mathbb{E}_{T}(\mathcal{P})$, $\mathbb{E}_{T-1}(\mathcal{P})$, and $\mathbb{E}_{T-1}(\mathcal{P}\cup \{p_{\text{new}}\})$.
 To reduce the impact of the sampling method, we use the same $k$ samples of $\mathcal{P}$ for all three calculations and choose a large value for $k$ (1000).
-This method requires an estimate of the total number of Thomposon Sampling steps that will be performed, $T$.
+This method requires an estimate of the total number of Thompson Sampling steps that will be performed, $T$.
 However, we typically run the data generation system until we reach a total number of successful demonstrations.
 In this case, we approximate $T$ as $T \approx (n_{\text{suc, goal}} - n_{\text{suc, cur}})/\text{max}(\mathcal{P})$.